PynPoint/PynPoint/docs/near.rst

                         FakePlanetModule, PSFpreparationModule, PcaPsfSubtractionModule, \
                         ContrastCurveModule, FitsWritingModule, TextWritingModule

-   # Create a Pypeline instance
+   # Create a Pypeline instance (change the directories to the correct paths)

    pipeline = Pypeline(working_place_in='working_folder/',  # directory for database and config files
                        input_place_in='input_folder/',      # default directory for reading in input data